filipecalasans/mlp/README.md

 ### Cross-Entropy Cost Function (Switching the Neural Network Cost Function)

-The source file *cross-entropy-cost-function.py* implements Cross-Entropy Cost function and applyies the NN over the Iris Data Set.
+The source file *cross-entropy-cost-function.py* implements Cross-Entropy Cost function and applies the NN over the Iris Data Set.
 I show in this example that in order to implement a different cost functions, users must reimplement two methods from *NeuralNetwork* class:

 ```python